cristianpb/cristianpb.github.io/jekyll_collections/_posts/2020-07-01-vimwiki-hugo.md

 ## Vimwiki ##

 With Vimwiki you can:
-* organize your notes and ideas in files that are linked together ;
+* organize your notes and ideas in files that are linked together;
-* manage todo lists ;
+* manage todo lists;
-* maintain a diary, writing notes for every day ;
+* maintain a diary, writing notes for every day;
-* write documentation in simple markdown files ;
+* write documentation in simple markdown files;
-* export your documents to HTML
+* export your documents to HTML.

 ### Vim shortcuts ###

-One of the main Vim advantage is the fact that is a modal editor, which means that it has different edition modes.
+One of the main Vim advantages is the fact that it's a modal editor, which means that it has different edition modes.
 Each edition mode gives different functionalities to each key.
 This increases the number of shortcuts without having to include multiple keyboard combinations.
-In Vimwiki this is allows to write notes with ease.
+In Vimwiki this allows to write notes with ease.

 When I want to write some notes, I just open Vim and then I use `<Leader>w<Leader>w` to create a new note for today with a name based on the